Ben Greenman

 Ben Greenman (born September 28, 1969) is an American novelist, magazine journalist, and publisher who has written nearly thirty fiction and non-fiction books, including collaborations with pop-music artists like Questlove, George Clinton, Brian Wilson, Gene Simmons, Steven Van Zandt, Sly Stone, and others.
-His books have been translated into many other languages, including Italian, Japanese, Dutch, Spanish, and more.
+His books have been translated into many other languages, including Italian, Japanese, Dutch, and Spanish.
 From 2000 to 2014, he was an editor at The New Yorker.
 He now serves as executive editor of Auwa Books, an imprint founded by Questlove in collaboration with Farrar, Straus and Giroux.

 Early life

 Greenman was born in Chicago, Illinois, to Richard Greenman, an academic physician, and Bernadine Heller-Greenman, an art history professor.
 He has two younger brothers, Aaron and Josh.
 He lived briefly in Mountain View, California, and was raised in Miami, where he graduated from Miami Palmetto Senior High School in 1986.
 He attended Yale University, where he graduated summa cum laude in 1990.
 After working at Miami New Times, Greenman enrolled in a Ph.D. program in literature at Northwestern University but left after earning his master's degree.
 He moved to New York City and worked for a variety of book packagers, publishers, and magazines, including Michael Wolff & Company and Yahoo!
 Internet Life.
 In 2000, he went to work at The New Yorker, where he was an editor until 2014.